What Is The Best Age To Get Life Insurance Cover?

 There are several factors to consider when working out how long you will need life cover for.
 Exactly how much cover you need will depend on your salary, any debts you have, such as your mortgage or loans, and how many dependents you have.

-Ideally, you should have enough cover in place to ensure that your dependants can be financially independent after you’ve gone.
-For example, if you and your partner have a 15 year old child and no cover, you may want to look at taking out cover that has a 10 year fixed period so you can be certain that in the event of your death her or she will be fully cared for until such times as they are financially dependant and out of the family home.
+Ideally, you should have enough cover in place to ensure that your dependents can be financially independent after you’ve gone.
+For example, if you and your partner have a 15 year old child and no cover, you may want to look at taking out cover that has a 10-year fixed period.
+This means you can be certain that in the event of your death, he or she will be cared for until they are financially dependent themselves (in this instance, 25 years old).
 However you need to remember after the term is up you will have no cover in place for funeral benefits down the line.
 This is something that is forgotten by many people.